SALT-Research/SHALLOW/README.md

 Please refer to the paper for detailed results and analysis of the SHALLOW benchmark.

+## Synthetic Data
+We provide a synthetic dataset to evaluate the goodness of SHALLOW metrics, licensed under [CC-BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The dataset is generated using GPT-4o model, and includes various types of hallucinations.
+The dataset is available in the `synthetic_eval_data` directory.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
 For any questions or inquiries, please contact [Alkis Koudounas](mailto:alkis.koudounas@polito.it) or [Moreno La Quatra](mailto:moreno.laquatra@unikore.it).